 Theatre Photograph of the Year

-A new national competition looking to find images that reflect everything we love about theatre buildings in the UK.
+A new national competition with an exhibition at the National Theatre, looking to find images that reflect everything we love about theatre buildings in the UK.

 The competition is open to amateur and professional photographers alike and there is a category specifically for younger budding photographers.
 It is sponsored by Aecom with prizes provided by Theatre Tokens.